 Dmitri stands at their small stove frying the "meat" in a pan.
 Alik stands at his side, watching the meat and licking his lips.
-Even weakened Yuri has managed to get up off his cot to see what Dmitri is cooking.
-Alik asks, "Is it ready yet?
-Can I have some?"
-"In a minute.
+Even Yuri has managed to get up off his cot to see what Dmitri is cooking.

+ALIK Is it ready yet?
+Can I have some?

+DMITRI In a minute.
 Just hold out for a minute, boys.
 Then you can have all you want.
-We have to save some for your mama too."
+We have to save some for your mama too.

 A large billow of smoke wafts up from the frying pan.
 Alik happily and greedily inhales a huge whiff of it, but Dmitri turns away when the smoke reaches his nose.
 A very drawn and pale Olga arrives home, exhausted.
 She starts speaking the second she is through the door.

-"I heard today that soon they will be cutting the rations down to -" She sees and smells the food Dmitri is frying.
-She is wide-eyed and nearly delirious.
-"What do you have?!"
-Alik shouts, "Mama, Dmitri brought us meat!"
+I heard today that soon they will be cutting the rations down to-

+She sees and smells the food Dmitri is frying.
+She is wideeyed and nearly delirious.

+OLGA (CONT'D) What do you have?!

+ALIK Mama, Dmitri brought us meat!

-Olga rushes to the stove, and nearly thrusts her hand into the hot frying pan to snatch a piece.
+She rushes to the stove, and nearly thrusts her hand into the hot frying pan to snatch a piece.
 Dmitri grabs her hand away at the last second.

+Wait!
+It's hot!

-"Wait!
-It's hot!"
-"Where did you get that?
-Oh my God, meat!"
+OLGA Where did you get that?
+Oh my God, meat!

 Olga rushes around the room grabbing plates and setting the small table excitedly.

-She tells the boys, "Sit down Yuri.
+OLGA (CONT'D) Sit down Yuri.
 Alik, here put this bread on the table.
-Cut it for us."
-Little Alik takes a tiny block of bread to the table, and starts to cut it into four tiny pieces.
+Cut it for us.

+He takes a tiny block of bread to the table, and starts to cut it into four tiny pieces.
 The bread is so coarse that it takes all his effort to cut it.
 Olga hovers over the stove anxiously.

-Dmitri finally tells her, "Okay, I think it's ready."
+DMITRI Okay, I think it's ready.

 Olga, Yuri and Alik rush to sit down at the table.
-Olga notices Dmitri divvies up the fried meat into three portions, not four.
-"You're not having any?" she asks.
+Dmitri divvies up the fried meat into three.

+OLGA You're not having any?

 Dmitri shakes his head.

-"No, you three share it."
-She leans over and kisses him on the cheek.
-"Oh, Dmitri, you're so good to us."
+DMITRI No, you three share it.

+She leans over and kisses him enthusiastically on the cheek.

+Oh, Dmitri, you're so good to us.